 Text console editors are useful in many ways.
 For example, they’re indispensable for editing files while recovering from a failure.
 Fedora contains a wide selection of applications for editing text files, ranging from GUI editors like gedit and GNOME Builder to… Continue Reading →

 Every new Fedora release ships with an awesome default wallpaper, and a set of supplementary wallpapers.
 This post lists all the past wallpapers, and shows you how to install the wallpapers from past releases on your current Fedora install.

 This week is the huge, annual conference where Red Hat comes together with its customers, partners, and key communities.
 One of the main features of the Partner Pavilion here is the gigantic Community Central area.
 Anchoring that space are the Fedora and CentOS booths, back to… Continue Reading →

-Last week the Fedora community was asked to share ideas for maintaining existing community.
+Last week the Fedora community was asked to share ideas about difficult conversations.
 Opensource.com collected many great responses.
-This week the blogging challenge continues with ideas on how to have difficult conversations.
-These kinds of conversations happen in every… Continue Reading →
+This week the blogging challenge continues with ideas on how to measure success.

 The opinions expressed on this website are those of each author, not of the author's employer or of Red Hat.
 Fedora Magazine aspires to publish all content under a Creative Commons license but may not be able to do so in all cases.
 You are responsible for ensuring that you have the necessary permission to reuse any work on this site.
 The Fedora logo is a trademark of Red Hat, Inc. Terms and Conditions